hortonworks-gallery/hdp22-twitter-demo/README.md

 #hit Control-C on both terminals to quit the consumer/producer

-#delete topic (only works if delete.topic.enable is set to true in Ambari > Kafka > Config)
+#delete topic (only works if delete.topic.enable and setup auto.create.topics.enable is set to true in Ambari > Kafka > Config)
 /usr/hdp/current/kafka-broker/bin/kafka-topics.sh --delete --zookeeper $(hostname -f):2181 --topic test
 ```